CINEMA CLASSICS SERIES - WINTER 2013-2014

 745 South State Street, Orem, UT 84058

-In the fall and in the spring, SCERA offers a Cinema Classics Series of some of your favorite films spanning the decades!
+Fall, Winter and Spring, SCERA is continuing our popular Cinema Classics Series featuring some of your favorite films spanning the decades!
 The movies show on Tuesday mornings at 10:00am in the remodeled XanGo Grand Theatre at the SCERA Center for the Arts, 745 South State, Orem.
 Doors open @ 9:30am.
 No advance tickets or reservations are required.
 Senior Center groups are always welcome!

 WHEN: Tuesdays at 10:00am

 AGE: For Adults 18+ only (no children, please)